 Stay informed when WA award pay rates change, subscribe to Wageline News or follow Wageline on social media.

 Rates of pay

 All rates of pay are gross rates (before tax).
-The tables below provide the rates that apply from the first pay period on or after 1 July 2022 until end of last pay period on or before 23 November 2022.
+The tables below provide the rates that apply from the first full pay period on or after 1 July 2024.